The Building Inspector’s Toolkit – What’s in Your Belt?

 Both of these tools show temperature variations over a large surface area.
 Unexpected heat variations can be indicators of air leakage, excess moisture, heat loss, or insufficient insulation.
 At the very least, identifying unexpected temperature variations shows you quickly what areas may need to be more closely inspected.

-It’s important to note that an IR thermometer and IR camera aren’t the same tool; an IR thermometer provides a spot check while the IR camera creates an image of a much larger area.
+It’s important to note that an IR thermometer and IR camera aren’t the same tools; an IR thermometer provides a spot check while the IR camera creates an image of a much larger area.
 If you’re using an IR thermometer, you need to understand its distance-to-spot ratio, which tells you what surface area it’s actually measuring based on how far away you’re standing from the area being measured.

 An IR camera lets you measure temperature changes across a much larger area and on a dynamic basis as you move around.
 If you’re standing too far away when using an IR thermometer, you may not be detecting heat differences from smaller, yet important, spots.
 The greater challenge with the IR camera is that it takes more training to use properly.